 In 2009, scientist Tomohiro Nishimura (Hobetsu Museum), recovered a calcareous nodule from one of the tributaries of the Pankerusano-sawa Creek, about 3 miles east of the town of Hobetsu.
 The rivers in this part of Hokkaido cut through sandstones which were laid down at the very end of the Age of Dinosaurs (Hakobuchi Formation of the uppermost Yezo Group), the fossil is believed to have come from the lowermost strata representing the early part of the Maastrichtian age, approximately 71 million years ago.

 Mosasaur Creek!
 The Rivers Cut Through the Loosely Compacted Sandstones

 Picture credit: University of Cincinnati

 The picture above shows the topography of the area.
-Shallow soils overlie sandstones and the action of rivers results in deep channels being cut in the rock which can expose fossils such as ammonites and occasionally the fossilised bones of marine vertebrates.
+Shallow soils overlie sandstones.
+The action of rivers results in deep channels being cut in the rock.
+This erosion can expose fossils such as ammonites and occasionally the fossilised bones of marine vertebrates.

 Views of the Remarkably Well-Preserved Skull

 Phosphorosaurus ponpetelegans means “phosphorus lizard from an elegant creek”, co-existed with much larger mosasaurs, ten-metre plus monsters that were the apex predators.
 The scientists propose that P. ponpetelegans adapted to an ecological niche, that of a night time predator or perhaps a deep water hunter.
 The almost complete skull was slowly removed from its rocky matrix by being placed in a bath of dilute acid each night.
 Once the skull bones had been freed from the rock, the researchers set about piecing the skull together.